 - PNC checking account required

 - Time in business

 Although small business owners do not need to already be a PNC Bank customer in order to submit an application, a PNC business checking account is required for every type of loan and line of credit, and automatic payments must be set up from that checking account.
 While automatic payments can be convenient and hassle-free, it can be difficult to stop the payments or alter the payment schedule or amount if a business’s financial situation requires it.

 Time in Business

-PNC Bank requires established businesses to provide 2-3 years of business tax returns and one year of personal tax returns, and may also ask for a personal financial statement.
-(Companies must be in a business a minimum of 3 years before applying).
+PNC Bank requires established businesses to provide two to three years of business tax returns and one year of personal tax returns, and may also ask for a personal financial statement.
+(Companies must be in a business a minimum of three years before applying).
 While there are no specific limits or cut off amounts for a business’s annual sales revenue, evidence of steady cash flow is necessary.
 PNC Bank also subjects all loan and line of credit applications to credit approval, and while there is no minimum requirement to meet, the better personal credit an applicant has, the more likely their application is to be approved.

 There are upfront and annual fees that may apply to each of the loan and line of credit types.
-Also, closing and origination fees were not disclosed, so While not exorbitant, the fees should be taken into consideration when applying for a loan.
+Also, closing and origination fees were not disclosed, so while not exorbitant, the fees should be taken into consideration when applying for a loan.

 - $175 annual fee for lines of credit, which is a little higher than the renewal fees at other banks, and most line of credit types also require an annual review